On this page: 1. Two Types of Projects — 2. Survey Results — 3. Discussion — 4. More Data

 The dominant driving force for the buyer seems to be the tapping into contractors’ assets, such as:

-In order to make these resources available, customers have to pay a price high enough that it will make it worthwhile for the seller to become the contractor.
+In order to make these resources available, customers have to pay a high price that will make it worthwhile for the seller to become the contractor.

 In such a situation, the Buy option is chosen mostly to get things done by thoroughly competent contractors.
-The higher salaries that these contractors pay reflect their expectations of future profits from the projects.
+The higher salaries these contractors pay reflect their expectations of future project profits.

 In the regions where project managers in customer projects earn less than internal project managers, a much stronger consideration seems to be the objective to get project work done cheaply.
 Here, the contractor must be cheaper than the customer's internal resources.
 The price pressure from the customer will then translate into lower earnings for the contractor’s staff, accepting that people will possibly work on the project with lower qualification and motivation.